brevis-us/brevis-utils/README.md

 # brevis-utils

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+The brevis-utils library was split off from [brevis](http://brevis.us/) to separate parameter, math, and distributed computing functionality from the core brevis library.

+Cluster computing library support for:
+- PBS
+- LSF
+- SLURM

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Kyle Harrington

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache V2.0 license.